Exotic longhorn beetles

 Life cycle

-• Adults usually survive for about a month.
+• They are active during the day.
+Adults usually survive for about a month.

-• Egg laying commences a week after mating, usually on susceptible host tree trunks about 60cm above the soil.
+• Egg-laying commences a week after mating, usually on susceptible host tree trunks about 60cm above the soil.

 • Depending on environmental conditions, the eggs hatch after 1.5–2 weeks.